grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

 ## Before you begin

-* Ensure that you basic familiarity with instrumenting applications with Prometheus.
+* Ensure that you have basic familiarity with instrumenting applications with Prometheus.
 * Have a set of Prometheus exports or applications exposing Prometheus metrics that you want to collect metrics from.
-* Identify where you will write collected metrics, such as Prometheus, Grafana Mimir, Grafana Cloud, or Grafana Enterprise Metrics.
+* Identify where you will write collected metrics.
+Metrics may be written to Prometheus or Prometheus-compatible endpoints such as Grafana Mimir, Grafana Cloud, or Grafana Enterprise Metrics.
 * Be familiar with the concept of [Components][] in Grafana Agent Flow.

 [Components]: {{< relref "../concepts/components.md" >}}